paigeweber13/language-quickstart/nim/mergesort/README.md

 whole point of using a high-level language is to take advantage of safety features, so I re-learned how to be an applications programmer :)

-Without `addr`, mergesort is *slow* compared to C. On my machine, this implementation is about 30x slower: for example, let's consider an array of size 1e8.
-In C, it took 5.6219 seconds to sort this array, and less than 0.712 seconds to allocate and randomize that array.
-This implementation of mergesort in nim took nearly 5 minutes (290.55s) to sort an array of the same size!
-The time needed to allocate and randomize the array was actually faster than C, at 0.0454s.
+Without `addr`, mergesort is *slow* compared to C. The first time I ran it, I forgot to use the `-d:release` flag to produce faster code, and it ran about 30x slower than mergesort in C. However, after enabling the release flag, performance improved to about 6.5x slower than C. For an array of size 1e08, C processed 1.58e7 items per second and took 5.62 seconds to sort the array.
+Nim processed 2.72e6 items per second and took 36.0633 seconds to sort the array.
+Allocation + randomization took about .7 seconds in both languages.

 However, for a proper comparison I would need to write an implementation that uses `addr`, which is outside the scope of this project.
+I'm sure Nim is capable of running faster, but I'm concerned with the performance of code written in the way a language was designed to be used, and use of `addr` is discouraged unless absolutely necessary.